jozefg/blog/posts/2015-01-09-constructivism.md

 supplied `a` however so we're completely stuck!
 The story is similar with `lem`.

-In a lot of ways this definition strikes me as a bit off for the same reason that defining functional programming as
+In a lot of ways this definition strikes me in the same way that describing functional programming as

 > Oh it's just programming where you don't have variables or objects.

 Or static typing as

-> It's just dynamic programming where you can't write certain correct
+> It's just dynamic typed programming where you can't write certain
-> programs
+> correct programs

-Is a little misleading :)
+I have a strong urge to say "Well.. yes but no!".

 ## Wrap Up